crescendotool/crescendotool.github.io/RecentEvents/index.md

 <h4>Tutorial at the NPO TopSE centre</h4>

 <p>The NPO TopSE centre in Japan sponsored a tutorial on the Crescendo tool in October 2014.
-Details and material (in Japanese) can be found on <a href="http://research.nii.ac.jp/~f-ishikawa/crescendo/">Fuyuki Ishikawa's seminar page</a> for the event</p>
+Details and material (in Japanese) can be found on <a href="http://research.nii.ac.jp/~f-ishikawa/crescendo/">Fuyuki Ishikawa's seminar page</a> for the event.
+Videos from this event are available following this <a href="https://video.ecloud.nii.ac.jp/Mediasite/Login/?ReturnUrl=\%2FMediasite\%2FCatalog\%2FFull\%2F30aa8ff928d94762a0c0b2bc397b051921\%2F\%3Fstate\%3DDHeqib1LxqBkG7ASGcVP">link</a> (Please use the username: lecturers2014 and password: 2014lecturers in order to login). </p>

 <h4>Tutorial at FM'14</h4>